deepanshu2609/KNN_scratch/README.md

 # KNN_scratch
-This repo implements the KNN from scratch.
+This repository contains a Python implementation of the k-Nearest Neighbors (k-NN) algorithm from scratch. k-NN is a simple yet powerful machine learning algorithm used for classification and regression tasks.
+This implementation demonstrates how the k-NN algorithm works, step-by-step, without relying on external libraries like scikit-learn.

 ## Prerequisites